anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Based on issue #11, a new endpoint was defined for the registrar to enable delivery of the wrapped enrollment request from the pledge (in contrast to plain PKCS#10 in simple enroll).

 * Decision on issue #8 to not provide an additional signature on the enrollment-response object by the registrar.
-As the enrollment response will only contain the generic LDevID EE certificate.
+As the enrollment response will only contain the generic LDevID certificate.
 This credential builds the base for further configuration outside the initial enrollment.

-* Decision on issue #7 to not support multiple CSRs during the bootstrapping, as based on the generic LDevID EE certificate the pledge may enroll for further certificates.
+* Decision on issue #7 to not support multiple CSRs during the bootstrapping, as based on the generic LDevID certificate the pledge may enroll for further certificates.

 * Closed open issue #5 regarding verification of ietf-ztp-types usage as verified via a proof-of-concept in section {#exchanges_uc2_1}.